biraj21/biraj21.github.io/src/pages/posts/right-way-to-design-onboarding.md

 3. connect slack
 ```

-and then saving that a user completed step one, but not step two.
+and then saving that a user completed steps one and two, but not step three.

 this is wrong in my opinion because `step two` is not a real thing in your product... it's just where you happened to put something in a wizard one day.